rovo89/android_art/tools/ahat/README.txt

    - Make sortable by clicking on headers.
  * For HeapTable with single heap shown, the heap name isn't centered?
  * Consistently document functions.
- * Should help be part of an AhatHandler, that automatically gets the menu and stylesheet link rather than duplicating that?
  * Show version number with --version.
  * Show somewhere where to send bugs.
  * Include a link to /objects in the overview and menu?